adeomobs/aws_terraform_vpc_subnet_ec2_apache2/README.md

 EC2 INSTANCE - Creates the Ec2 instance with the resources already created.
 Required Atributes include: ami, instance type, key_name, tenancy, subnet-id, vpc_security_group_ids.

-OUTPUT - Output is set in our outut.tf file to output the public ip address of the instance we can run on our browser and view.
+OUTPUT - Output is set in our output.tf file to output the public ip address of the instance we can run on our browser and view.

 USERDATA - This allows to run commands in the instance after the instance has been provisioned.
 In this case we are installing and starting Apache2 to run on our instance.